Availity/availity-ekko/docs/readme/partials/proxy.md

                     from: "^/api", // convert /api/v1/ping
                     to: "" // to /v1/ping
                 },
-                headers: { // set customer header for requests for this context only
+                headers: { // set custom header for requests for this proxy context only
                   custom1: 'abc123'
                 },
             }